probcomp/Gen.jl/README.md

 Gen: A General-Purpose Probabilistic Programming System with Programmable Inference

+*Warning: This is unstable and currently unsupported research software.
+We are currently working on stabilizing the implementation, and developing documentation and tutorials.*

+(Very fragmentary and out of date) [documentation](https://probcomp-1.csail.mit.edu/gen)

 Tested with Julia 1.0.2

-Warning: This is unstable and currently unsupported research software.
-We are currently working on stabilizing the implementation, and developing documentation and tutorials.

-(Very fragmentary and out of date) [documentation](https://probcomp-1.csail.mit.edu/gen)

 ### Publications related to Gen